The Golden Compass (film): Cancelled sequels

-At the time of The Golden Compass's theatrical release, Chris Weitz pledged to "protect [the] integrity" of the prospective sequels by being "much less compromising" in the book-to-film adaptation process.
+At the time of The Golden Compass's theatrical release, Weitz pledged to "protect [the] integrity" of the prospective sequels by being "much less compromising" in the book-to-film adaptation process.
 New Line Cinema commissioned Hossein Amini to write a screenplay based on the second book in the trilogy, The Subtle Knife, potentially for release in May 2010, with the third book of the trilogy, The Amber Spyglass, to follow.
 However, New Line president Toby Emmerich stressed that production of the second and third films was dependent on the financial success of The Golden Compass.
 When The Golden Compass did not meet expectations at the United States box-office, the likelihood of a sequel was downplayed by New Line.
 According to studio co-head Michael Lynne, "The jury is still very much out on the movie, and while it's performed very strongly overseas, we'll look at it early 2008 and see where we're going with a sequel."

 In February 2008, Weitz told The Daily Yomiuri, a Japanese newspaper, that he still hoped for the sequels' production: "at first it looked like we were down for the count because in the U.S. [the film] underperformed, but then internationally it performed [better] than expectations.
-So, a lot depends on Japan, frankly… I think if it does well enough here we'll be in good shape for that."
+So, a lot depends on Japan, frankly...
+I think if it does well enough here we'll be in good shape for that."
 Although producer Deborah Forte had, in March 2008, expressed optimism that the sequels would be made, by October 2008, the two planned sequels were officially placed on hold, according to New Line Cinema, because of financial concerns during the global recession.
 Sam Elliott, however, stated, "The Catholic Church ... lambasted them, and I think it scared New Line off."

 Television reboot

-In 2019, 12 years after the film's disappointment that caused the two sequels to be scrapped, a television adaptation of His Dark Materials was made.
-It is produced by Bad Wolf and New Line Production and was shown on both BBC One and HBO.
-It received a much better reception than the film adaptation.
+From 2019, 12 years after the film's disappointment that caused the two sequels to be scrapped, a three-season television series adaptation of all three novels of His Dark Materials was made, culminating in 2022.
+It starred Dafne Keen as Lyra and Ruth Wilson as Mrs Coulter.
+It was produced by Bad Wolf and New Line Production and was broadcast on both BBC One and HBO.
+The series followed the novels more closely, retaining more nuances of the story-line, and received a much better reception than the film adaptation.